Olga-Zyukina/wordpress-block-theme-acf/README.md

 # WordPress Block Theme
-WordPress Block Theme + Vue 3 Calculator
+WordPress Block Theme + ACF
 Edu Learn – demo site for  **ACF and WordPress**.
 The website synchronizes the submission of requests to the Hollihop CRM using the Hollihop 2.0 API.
 ![WordPress Logo](https://upload.wikimedia.org/wikipedia/commons/2/20/WordPress_logo.svg)